COVID-19 pill rollout stymied by shortages as omicron rages

 Pfizer said it is adding capacity: “We expect to use our strong manufacturing capabilities and our extensive supplier network to continue to improve output rapidly.”

-Merck’s pill, molnupiravir, is easier to manufacture and available in greater quantities.
+Merck’s pill, molnupiravir, was produced in greater advance quantities.
+It takes six months to manufacture, though the company says that can be compressed to five months if necessary.

-But final testing showed it was far less effective than Pfizer’s pill and carried significant risks, including the potential for birth defects when taken by pregnant women.
+But final testing showed the drug was far less effective than Pfizer’s pill and carried significant risks, including the potential for birth defects when taken by pregnant women.
 As a result, it is considered the last-choice option under federal guidelines.

 Merck said it has delivered 900,000 courses of the drug and is on track to ship all 3 million ordered by the U.S. by the end of the month.